Wealthiscertain/LAGOS_FOOD_PRICES/README.md

 Food is any nutritious substance that people eat or drink to maintain life and growth.
 Food is essential to our everyday life, The high cost of living in Lagos has led to an increase in the prices of food.
 We will be analyzing the Selected food prices data (December 2021) gotten from the National Bureau of Statistics (https://nigerianstat.gov.ng/elibrary/read/1241108) to understand the changes in prices of rice on a month-on-month basis and year-on-year.
+This data includes selected food prices from January 2017 to December 2021.
 Our focus on this research will be rice because rice is easily the most sought after food in Lagos and Nigeria in general.